samwize/localized/README.md

 `NSString-Localized.h/m` is a category for localization.

-To use, import the class in your app's pch file eg `MyApp_Prefix.pch`.
+To use, add the 2 files to project, then import the class in your project pch file eg `MyApp_Prefix.pch`.

 	#import "NSString-Localized.h"